sledgehammer/orm/Readme.md

 $selection = $repo->allCustomers()->where(array('name' => 'James Bond'))->where(function ($c) { return $c->isSpecialAgent(); });
 $list = Customer::all()->select('name', 'id'); // Results in: array($id1 => $name1, $id2 => $name2, ...)
 ```

+## Dictionary

+Backend: A data retrieval and storing mechanism.
+Model: A configuration to map backend data to instances.
+Instance: An object that is created by the Repository from backend data based on a Model.